Thames Torso Murders: Rainham Mystery

 Between May and June 1887, the remains of a woman's body were found in the River Thames near Rainham.
-Workers first encountered a bundle with the torso of a female.
-Throughout May and June, various parts of the same body were found, with the exception of the head and upper chest.
+On 11 May 1887 at about 11:30 a lighterman named Edward Hughes fished a sack containing a human torso from the Thames at Rainham.
+At the inquest into the murder, general practitioner and surgeon Edward Callaway believed that woman had been around 27 to 29 years of age and noted her body was in a "very well nourished condition".
+Callaway was certain that a "very skilful person had cut up the body" and was "thoroughly aquainted" with anatomy.
+He would later state that the body had been dismembered very soon after death, but he could not find any indication of how the woman had died.

+On 5 June 1887, pierman John Morris found a floating right thigh with patella close to Temple Pier in central London.
+On the same day a lower thorax and upper abdomen were found as one piece on the south bank of the Thames near Battersea pier.
+Doctor Calloway confirmed these body parts fitted with the Torso found at Rainham.
+In the following three weeks further body parts were found at St Pancras Lock and Regent's Canal.
+Two arms and two lower legs with feet were found at the latter location.
+The head and upper chest were never found.

+Doctor Calloway believed that woman had died at the end of April or beginning of May.

-The investigation concluded that the body had not been dissected for medical purpose, but that a degree of medical knowledge had been necessary to perform the dissection.
+The investigation concluded that the body had not been dissected for medical purposes but that a degree of medical knowledge had been necessary to perform the dissection.
 Because the doctors could not state a cause of death, the jury was forced to return a verdict of "Found Dead".

 Whitehall Mystery

 Between 11 September and 17 October 1888, the dismembered remains of a woman were discovered at three different sites in the centre of the city, including the future site of Scotland Yard, the police's headquarters.
 The torso was matched by police surgeon Thomas Bond to a right arm and shoulder that had previously been discovered on the muddy shore of the River Thames in Pimlico on 11 September.
 The Times newspaper had initially suspected that the arm was placed in the water as a medical students' prank.
 On 17 October 1888, reporter Jasper Waring used a Spitsbergen dog, with the permission of the police and the help of a labourer, to find a left leg cut above the knee that was buried near the construction site.